You’ve completed the application and await your interview.

 While there is not a “credit report” for criminal offenses, there are some avenues to check one’s personal history via a Criminal Background Check.

-There are also private agencies whom will provide the service at a cost.
+There are also private agencies that will provide the service at a cost.

 One would be remiss in failing to note, State maintained records are entered by humans and therefore subject to human error.